 If you’re willing to do a little leg work, there are many organizations that can help you or your loved one afford hearing aids.

 The best place to start looking for assistance is your audiologist.
 Ask if they know of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids at no charge.
-Local nonprofits sometimes offer assistance in the form of grants based on individual needs – even when they don’t offer a specific hearing aid program.

 Hearing Loss Association of America